How to Take a Water Sample in Quincy

 To maintain a clear and carefree pool, keep chlorine pucks or sticks in the skimmer at all times and replace them when they shrink to the size of a marshmallow.
 It’s important not to let them disappear.
 We advise running your pool at least eight hours per day as circulation helps maintain the proper balance of chemicals in the water and keeps it clean.

 An essential part of pool maintenance is pool shock.
 Shock your pool on a weekly basis.
 We find Sunday night after everyone is done swimming is a good time to do this.
 Run the pool all night to circulate the water, and add your algaecide the next morning.
 Shocking the pool kills contaminates and the algaecide prevents them from growing until the next shock.

 To maintain clean water in your pool, make sure to keep the filter clean.
 The filter is the heart of the pool and does about 70% of the work to keep the water sparkling.

 At times, you may notice the water in your pool is cloudy.
 The cause is likely a low level of chlorine.
 Remedy that by shocking the pool.

 Here’s a tip to help prevent a green pool opening for those owners who have pools with safety covers.
 Around the beginning of April, pull each corner of your safety cover back and pour a gallon of liquid shock into each corner.

 Contact us today to learn more tips about caring for the water in your pool.
-With stores in Weymouth and Quincy, we proudly serve pool owners on the South Shore of Massachusetts.
+From our store in Quincy, we proudly serve pool owners on the South Shore of Massachusetts.